Base period wages used in establishing a claim are the wages paid in the first four

 with the contributions due within 30 days following the end of the quarter.
 Employers

-more employers are required to file reports using the appropriate electronic format
+for 100 or more employers are required to file reports using the appropriate electronic

 If you are a domestic employer, you will be given the option to file quarterly or